ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * All claims that are not understood by implementations MUST be ignored

-CDDL along with text descriptions is used to define the information model.
+CDDL along with text descriptions is used to define each claim indepdent of encoding.
 Each claim is defined as a CDDL group (the group is a general aggregation and type definition feature of CDDL).
+In the encoding section
-In the data model, described in the {{datamodel}}, the CDDL groups turn into CBOR map entries and JSON name/value pairs.
+{{encoding}}, the CDDL groups turn into CBOR map entries and JSON name/value pairs.